RileyMoore01/Portfolio/#Raspberry Pi/README.md

 <h1>How to use</h1>
 1.)
-Make sure everything is plugged in and powered <br />
+Make sure the raspberry pi is plugged in and powered <br />
 2.)
-Once you power the raspberry pi, my software will run on OS load<br />
+The GUI will automatically load on OS boot. <br />
 3.)
-Navigate through the ui to use the applied features <br />
+Navigate through the GUI to use the applied features and the press the run button to start!
+It is that simple! <br />

 <h1>Notes</h1>
 There is only 2 3.3 VDC GPIO pins, which will have to be used by the laser and laser receiver.
 Then we will need an external fan as it is the easiest replacement.